 Tip #2: Check Private Sellers

 Another option is to look for private sellers.
-You can find owners who are looking to sell their vehicles through sites such as Craigslist and eBay.
+You can find owners who are looking to sell their vehicles through sites such as Craigslist and eBay or Ideal Carsonline.
 While this is generally easy to do, there is always the potential for problems.
 You don’t know the seller, and you don’t know anything about the vehicle.